 - attain satisfactory academic progress by the end of each academic year

+In addition, a student may not have previously borrowed over the maximum aggregate loan limit as an undergraduate or graduate student.
 Students who do not meet this criteria, including International Students may want to consider borrowing from a lender that offers private educational loans.

 Standard Disclaimer for External Links